chriswebb09/chriswebb09.github.io/_posts/2017-04-06-serving-ourselves.md

 ### Let's get started!

+If you don't have node installed on your computer you should do that now, because otherwise you won't be able to try your own code out.
+You can install node using the Mac packages manager [Homebrew](https://brew.sh/).
+When you've installed homebrew run the following commands:

+{% highlight bash linenos %}

+brew install node

+{% endhighlight %}

 To start let’s create our server directory and add our server index file and JSON file.

 {% highlight bash linenos %}